GDSL-UL/the_knowledge/08_RStudio.Rmd

-# RStudio server

-This guide will help you set up a RStudio server running with Docker.
-The benefits of this approach is that it is more reliable and only involves one install, as opposed to several independent ones.

-## Local install
+# Docker Containers for R

+A widely-used suite of docker images for R has been developed by the Rocker project [@RJ-2017-065].
+29 repositories of rocker's images are listed on the [docker hub](https://hub.docker.com/u/rocker/) providing R environments customized to perform a variety of tasks.
+Most of them include R studio server, allowing to work remotely from the R studio server web interface accessible through any browser.

+Rocker images are versioned, meaning that if you want to employ a specific version of R rather than the latest you can specify an R version tag in the image name, i.e. *rocker/verse:3.4.0*, if no tag is requested you will automatically pull the latest version [@RJ-2017-065].

+## Run Docker Locally

+To run one of the rocker images locally on your laptop you need to install docker as described in - par ref - and pull the image of your choise from docker hub.

-If you are an R user; this is a great image to get you up and running with the tidyverse + various geospatial packages + Rstudio server:
+A great image with the tidyverse + various geospatial packages + Rstudio server is rocker geospatial:

 > [`https://hub.docker.com/r/rocker/geospatial`](https://hub.docker.com/r/rocker/geospatial)

-To install...
+You can pull the repository running the following command:

 ```
 docker pull rocker/geospatial